Chicago as you like it

 For suggestions, see Where to stay in Chicago.

-No matter where you stay, it's easy to get around via Transit Chicago trains or buses.
+No matter where you stay, it's easy to get around via Chicago Transit Authority trains or buses.

 And don't neglect the neighborhoods.
 Some of the best eating is in Old Town and Lincoln Park, just north of downtown.